pinbo/junli-blog/content/about.md

 date: "2017-11-05"
 ---

 This is Junli Zhang, a plant scientist who love crops, especitally wheat.
-I have been working on wheat for more than 10 years, and want to incorperate a lot of deciplines into wheat study.
 I love hiking, jogging, and learning!
 I have learnt a bunch of computer languages, such as R, Python, Perl, SQL and Javascript.
 I got a lot of pleasure while learning new stuffs and enjoy more when I am using them in my reseach.

 I got my Ph.D. on Plant Science from University of Idaho.
-I am currently a Postdoctoral scholar in Dr. Jorge Dubcovsky's lab in University of California, Davis.
+I am currently an Assistant Project Scientist in Dr. Jorge Dubcovsky's lab in University of California, Davis.
 I have been working on wheat genetics and breedings for about 10 years.
-I would like to share my thoughts and views with you.
+I would like to share my thoughts and experiences with you.

 Here are a few links about me: